hengage/tech-dive-blog/README.md

 # If i had more time, I would:
   * add javascript funtionalities to the frontend
-  * work on the css
-  * refactor some of the code
-  * customize the admin area
-  * add markdown editor for blog post creation
   * add email verification for users upon signup
   * add a password change and password reset functionality